Edwin Wilson (poet): Career

 Wilson retired from paid work in 2003, as a research associate of the Gardens, working with Phil Spence on a breeding program using high-altitude New Guinea Latouria-type orchid hybrids, to try to bring cold-tolerance (that is, grow at Sydney equivalent latitudes without a glasshouse) into bench quality plants.
 In 2014 Phil Spence registered the hybrid Dendrobium tapiniense x Dendrobium johsoniae with the Royal Horticultural Society (UK) under the Grex name of Dendrobium Edwin Wilson.

 In 2003 he had started art classes at the Lavender Bay Gallery, and was elected as an Exhibiting Member of the Royal Art Society of New South Wales (in 2008), and won the Medal of Distinction at the 2010 RAS Spring Show, with a joint exhibition in 2011 (with Bruce Herps, at Artarmon Galleries, Sydney), and a Mullumbimby-themed exhibition at the Tweed River Gallery (Murwillumbah) in 2014.

-After an article on the centenary of ‘Tidge’ Wilson’s birth in the local paper at Lismore, New South Wales, at ‘the ripe old age of sixty one’ he was ‘discovered’ by his brother Jim, then retired, who had worked as a carpenter/builder in his life, and died in 2008.
+After an article on the centenary of ‘Tidge’ Wilson’s birth in the local paper at Lismore, New South Wales, aged 61, he was discovered by his brother Jim, then retired, who had previously worked as a carpenter and builder, and died in 2008.

 Wilson’s twentieth book, and tenth book of poetry, My Brother Jim (2009), was dedicated to Edwin James (Jim) Onslow/Wilson, 1939–2008.
 His New Collected Poems came out in 2012.
 Stardust Painter-Poet (2015) is a glossy art catalogue with paintings linked to some of his thematic poems and poem fragments.

 Personal life, death and legacy

-Wilson married first Margaret Dawn Macintyre in 1968.
-The child of this failed marriage (James Richmond Wilson) was killed in a road accident.

-His second lasting marriage was to Cheryl Lillian Turnham in 1975.
+Wilson married Margaret Dawn Macintyre in 1968.
+The child of that short-lived union, James Richmond Wilson, was killed in a road accident.
+His second, lasting, marriage was to Cheryl Lillian Turnham in 1975, with whom he had three children.
 He died on 27 July 2022.

-Wilson's literary papers are held in the Mitchell Library at the State Library of New South Wales in Sydney, Australia.
+Wilson's literary papers are held at the Mitchell Library at the State Library of New South Wales in Sydney.

 He is included in the Who’s Who of Australian Writers, D.W.
 Thorpe; Thylazine database; The Oxford Companion to Australian Literature (2nd edition, 1994); Australian Poets and Their Works, by William Wilde, Joy Hooton and Barry Andrews (OUP, 1996); MUP Encyclopaedia of Australian Science Fiction & Fantasy (Melbourne University Press, 1998); Bibliography of Australian Literature P-Z, by, John Arnold and John Hay (University of Queensland Press, 2008).

+In an episode first broadcast on 18 November 2020, he competed against three other contestants in Hard Quiz on ABC television and won.